America's Capital City, 1774-1800

 - Causes of the American Revolution Britain and its colonies had outgrown Eighteenth Century techniques of governance.
 Unfortunately, both England and America lacked the sophistication to make drastic changes smoothly.

-- The British Attack Philadelphia Fighting in the Revolutionary War lasted eight years; for two full years (June 1776 to June 1778) Philadelphia was the objective of military attack.
-Only the Civil War killed a larger proportion of the population.
+- The British Attack Philadelphia Fighting in the Revolutionary War lasted eight years; for two years (June 1776 to June 1778) Philadelphia was the main military objective of the British.

 - Revolutionary Philadelphia's Patriots All kinds of people were patriots in 1776, and many of them were all mixed up about what was going on and how they stood.
 Hotheads in the London Coffee House stirred up about an inoffensive Tea Act, Scotch-Irish come here to escape the British Crown, the local artisan class and the local smuggler class, unexpectedly prospering under non-importation, and the local gentry -- offended to be denied seats in Parliament like other Englishmen.
 Pennsylvania wavered until Ben Franklin stepped forward with a plan.